By Andrew Catania

-I stretch and really just try to zone out and listen to music.
-I try to avoid the green room by sitting at the bar with fans or just walk around.
-I usually don’t even look at the set list until I walk on stage ha.
+I stretch and try to zone out and listen to music.
+I try to avoid the green room by sitting at the bar with fans or walking around.
+I usually don’t even look at the setlist until I walk on stage ha.
 I consider this my ” me” time.

 Are you playing with other bands aside from the Maidens?

 Yes!
-I currently play for Femme Fatale and recently joined another group called the ” Chelsea Girls” which is sort of a super group of female musicians from other bands.
+I currently play for Femme Fatale and recently joined another group called the ” Chelsea Girls” which is a supergroup of female musicians from other bands.
 I swear I never sleep lol.

 With your talent, Have you thought about, or been approached to do a solo album?

 Original music is definitely in my near future.
 I have already been laying down tracks in my small home studio.
-The solo album thing really doesn’t interest me.
+The solo album thing doesn’t interest me.
 I don’t believe in having my name alone on an album.
-I want a kick ass band that shares all duties and just has fun!
-I prefer to be in a family then be thrust to the front.
+I want a kick-ass band that shares all duties and has fun!
+I prefer to be in a family than be thrust to the front.
 You need people who have your back, not people who want to put a dagger in it haha.
 I kid I kid.
 Stay tuned for the originals.

 What other types of music do you listen too?
-What other guitarists do you listen too?
+What other guitarists do you listen also?

 I listen to everything.
-A good song is a good song regardless of genre.
+A good song is a good song, regardless of genre.
 Even at the heaviest of shows, you can find me rocking out to let’s say.
 Backstreet Boys.
-Not kidding.
+I am not kidding.
 I’ve been listening to a lot of Duran Duran too.
 The guitar work is very intriguing to me.
 Simple, well placed.
 And don’t get me started on the bass lines… perfection.

-Do you have advice for any aspiring guitarist?
+Do you have advice for any aspiring guitarists?

-It’s not easy, not an easy lifestyle but if you truly love what you do there are no boundaries.
-Everyone has ups and down, we are only human.
+It’s not easy, not a comfortable lifestyle, but if you genuinely love what you do, there are no boundaries.
+Everyone has ups and downs; we are only human.
 Play because you want to play.
 Not because you want to be famous or rich.
-Passion is something a lot of people lose over the years and it is sad.
+Passion is something a lot of people lose over the years, and it is sad.
 I’ve seen it happen to many friends.
 I even tell myself the minute it becomes a job for me I’m done.
 So stay true to yourself and push forward.
 Even if you fail, there is only one way to go once you’ve hit rock bottom and that is up.

 What should we expect from you in 2017?

 We shall see.
-I plan to take this new year by the horns and completely destroy.
-With every passing year you learn new things, embrace the tools you have learned or forget things that didn’t work.
+I plan to take this new year by the horns and ultimately destroy.
+With every passing year, you learn new things, embrace the tools you have learned or forget things that didn’t work.
 I’m ready for 2017 and what it has to offer.